Culture Wars, The Left

 Tara Isabella Burton, Strange Rites, (2020)

-The British political scientist Matthew Goodwin described woke as:
+The British political scientist Matthew Goodwin 7a student and advocate of right-wing national populism described woke as:

-… “Left Modernism”, or “radical progressivism”, is a pseudo-religious belief system organised around the sacralization of racial, sexual & gender minorities, which prioritises subjectivity/lived experience over empirical evidence.
+… “Left Modernism”, or “radical progressivism”, is a pseudo-religious belief system organized around the sacralization of racial, sexual & gender minorities, which prioritises subjectivity/lived experience over empirical evidence.

 Twitter, November 9, 2021; Twitter, July 17, 2022

 Woke persons may be social justice warriors or hold one or more of the sets of belief held by members of some of the left ideologies.
-A Woke person may be an antifa, a feminist, a liberal, a progressive, or a socialist.
+It is useful to refer to social justice leftists.
+A social justice leftist may hold a liberal, progressive, feminist, anti-racist, antifa, socialist, or hold other views.

-In December 2022 the journalist James O’Malley suggested 6 markers of “wokeness”, including these:
+In December 2022 James O’Malley suggested 6 markers of “wokeness”, including these:

 … wokeness does represent a new and distinct set of political ideas, that are anchored by different values and priorities to what would traditionally be characterised as left-leaning, liberal and progressive.